ruandersMSFT/Compliance/compliance/assurance/assurance-administrative-access-controls-overview.md

 ### Customer data

 Customer data is all data provided by or on behalf of a customer when using Microsoft 365 services.
-This is customer content directly created or uploaded by Microsoft 365 users, including:
+This data is customer content directly created or uploaded by Microsoft 365 users, including:

 - Emails
 - SharePoint Online content